sqlxpert/aws-tag-sched-ops/readme.md

 |StackSetsOrMultiRegion|Yes|
 |TagSchedOpsPerformCodeS3VersionID|_In a multi-region scenario, leave blank_|

-7. On the next page, specify the target AWS accounts, typically by entering account numbers below "Deploy stacks in accounts".
+6. On the next page, specify the target AWS accounts, typically by entering account numbers below "Deploy stacks in accounts".
 Then, move the target region(s) from "Available regions" to "Deployment order".
-It is a good idea to put the main region (from Step 7) first.
+It is a good idea to put the main region first.

 ## Software Updates